 SA Ambulance Service has a range of operational and non-operational roles to ensure patient safety is achieved.
-We are proud of our service and continue to encourage best practice in the field and the workplace.
+We are proud of our service and continue to encourage best work practice.

 Emergency Medical Dispatch Support Officers (EMDSOs) answer emergency Triple zero (000) telephone calls as well as non-emergency bookings for ambulance attendance.

 SAAS MedSTAR is South Australia’s unique 24 hour emergency medical retrieval service which coordinates medical care, transport and retrieval of patients.

 SA Ambulance Service are seeking experienced paramedics and experienced intensive care paramedics to join the team of dedicated clinicians on the front line delivering prehospital care.